Rock and a Hard Place (Bailey Zimmerman song)

 "Rock and a Hard Place" is a song recorded by American country music singer Bailey Zimmerman.
 The song charted in June 2022, reaching number two on Billboard Hot Country Songs.
 It was released to country radio on December 12, 2022 as the second single from his debut EP Leave the Light On and his debut studio album Religiously.
 The Album.

+It peaked at No. 10 on the Billboard Hot 100, breaking the record for the longest climb to the top 10 for a song by a soloist in the chart's history.
+It was also certified eight-times Platinum by RIAA and Diamond by Music Canada, widely considered to be his most successful song to date.